Marist Brothers International School: Clubs and Organizations

 Marist sponsors many student run organizations.
 These organizations include the following:

 National Honor Society, Marist Athletics Association, Student Council, Global Issues Network, Japanese Cultural Club, Yearbook Club, Marist Band, and Robotics Club, as well as many others.

 Model United Nations

 Marist hosts the annual Model United Nations (MUN), welcoming international schools from both within Japan and overseas.
 Regular attendees include Canadian Academy, Osaka International School, Senri International School, and International School of the Sacred Heart.

-Five resolutions are covered and debated within the course of 3 days.
+Five resolutions are covered and debated over the course of 3 days.
 At the end of the 3-day event, awards are given out to those delegates who have done an exceptional job in fulfilling the requirements of a successful UN delegate.